The Web address of this article is

 details of a shameful, scary, or illegal event or relationship (like a crime, abortion,

-an affair, or desertion), a personal trait (like an addiction or perversion).
+an affair, or desertion), or a shameful personal trait (like an addiction or perversion).
 Some family secrets stand alone.

 Others are part of an inherited family distrust-policy that says "We don't tell